 The data available within a monitoring solution allows teams to proactively seek to improve processes and customer experiences, and there is also the opportunity to introduce business-level metrics so they can directly see the impact their work is having.

 Through this the collaborative nature of Database DevOps can be embraced, while speed and compliance can be easily maintained.

-Get your copy of Gartner’s report ‘Don’t Fail Fast in Production; Embed Monitoring Earlier in Your DevOps Cycle’ now, courtesy of Redgate, and if you are ready to embed monitoring earlier in your Database DevOps cycle take a look at SQL Monitor.
+Get your copy of Gartner’s report ‘Don’t Fail Fast in Production; Embed Monitoring Earlier in Your DevOps Cycle’ now, and if you are ready to embed monitoring earlier in your Database DevOps cycle take a look at SQL Monitor.

 1. Don’t Fail Fast in Production; Embed Monitoring Earlier in Your DevOps Cycle, Pankaj Prasad, George Spafford, Charley Rich, 16 July 2019.

 Was this article helpful?